Pure (video game): Development

 Pure director Jason Avent assured gamers that the Xbox 360 and PlayStation 3 versions would run identically.
+The game had a marketing budget of $10 million.

 At E3 2008, Pure was awarded Best Racing Game of E3 2008 by the Game Critics Awards, Editors’ Choice Award from Official Xbox Magazine (U.S.), Best Driving Game from GameTrailers.com and Best Racing Game on Xbox 360 from IGN.

-A demo was released on the PlayStation Network and Xbox Live Marketplace on September 4, 2008.
+A demo was released on the PlayStation Network and Xbox Live Marketplace on 4 September 2008.
 The demo features one level of play.
-The PC demo was made available on October 2.
+The PC demo was made available in October 2008.

 During the 2009 holiday season, Pure and Lego Batman were bundled with select Xbox 360 packages as a bonus.